Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 That’s not success no matter what the rewards.

-I’d given Dubai everything, but it wasn’t giving back what I needed to feed my soul.
+I’d given Dubai everything, but working like that wasn’t giving me what I needed to feed my soul.

 I was lost, but I knew 3 important things:

 - CEOs wanted to work with me and saw value in what I can do